Acoustic scattering and field enhancement through a single aperture

-\end{subsection} \end{section} \begin{section}{Asymptotic expansion of boundary-integral equations} In this section, we provide the asymptotic expansion of the system of boundary-integral equations \eqref{upper}-\eqref{lower} for the acoustic diffraction.
-To prepare for the asymptotic analysis, we would introduce some scaled operators defined on the unit disk $D\lt(0,1\rt)$ centered at the origin.
-Then we would represent a point $\m{r}=\lt(r,\theta, z\rt)$ in the cylinder $\Omega^\varepsilon$ as $\lt(\varepsilon\mathbf{X}, z\rt)$ where $\mathbf{X} \in D\lt(0,1\rt)$. \begin{subsection}{Asymptotic expansions of operators} Define the following scaled functions for $\m{X},\m{Y}$ in a unit disk $D\lt(0,1\rt)$:
+\end{subsection} \end{section} \begin{section}{Asymptotic expansions of boundary-integral equations} This section is devoted to the asymptotic expansions of boundary-integral equations \eqref{upper}--\eqref{lower} for the acoustic diffraction.
+To prepare for the asymptotic analysis, we shall rescale the cylindrical coordinate system by introducing $\m{X} = (R,\theta) =(\frac{r}{\varepsilon}, \theta) \in D(0,1)$ for $\m{r}=(r,\theta, z)\in\Omega^\varepsilon$, where $D(0,1)$ is the unit disk in $\mathbb{R}^2$ centered at the origin, and then study the scaled operators defined on $D(0,1)$.
+To facilitate the analysis of integral operators on $D(0,1)$, we first introduce the conventional fractional Sobolev space $H^{\frac{1}{2}}(\mathbb{R}^2)$ with the norm

+where $\hat{u}$ is the Fourier transform of $u$.
+Then we introduce two related fractional order spaces where $H^{\frac{1}{2}}(D(0,1))$ is the Hilbert space